Fencing appears in Jewish sports history more often than casual memory would suggest.

 The stronger rewrite drops the novelty tone and keeps the moral difficulty.

-Jewish fencing deserves to be remembered not only because Jews were good at it, but because fencing reveals how minority excellence worked in Europe.
+Jewish fencing deserves to be remembered because Jews were good at it and because fencing reveals how minority excellence worked in Europe.
 It opened doors, offered glamour, and gave Jews access to a stage that could still turn hostile in an instant.
 Mayer stands at the center of that contradiction.

-She is not only a great Jewish fencer.
+She is more than a great Jewish fencer.

 She is a warning about what it means when a regime that excludes Jews decides it needs one of them for display.